donrax/hyde/about.md

 #### Interests
 <!--- My current focus is the development and adaptation of robust and scalable Deep Learning-based Computer Vision models for real-time production-grade applications geared toward segmentation and detection problems. -->
-My current focus is the development of Deep Learning-based solutions for real-world and real-time Computer Vision tasks geared toward industrial surface anomaly segmentation and detection.
+My current focus is the development of Deep Learning-based solutions for real-world and real-time Computer Vision tasks geared toward industrial surface anomaly segmentation and detection

 <!--- #### Affiliation -->
 #### Biography